saslani/saslani.github.io/_posts/2018-12-14-terraform-teamcity-aws.md

 $ terraform apply
 ```

-This is going to take a while... so go head for a coffee break and stretching.
+This is going to take a while... so go out for a coffee break and stretch.
 See you in about 15-20 min!
 .
 .
 .